Jeni Snell

 “Just wanted to say again how much I enjoyed leaping about on your exhibit ‘Fortress’ – and how great its artistic impact was on me.
 ‘Fortress’ is now for me the definition of the word ‘tactile’.
 When I first saw it, I thought immediately of the opening of the film ‘Saving Private Ryan’ and straight away I wanted to feel and touch ‘Fortress’ and play war-games on it.
 The way it quietly twitches seems to be a sort of come-on message to the spectator.
 I see you were born in Guernsey, so I expect you grew up with a lot of military architecture around.
 At my primary school in Lancaster in the 1950’s, there was a mouldy, decaying bomb shelter in the field next to the playground.
 It was out of bounds during the day, but they couldn’t stop us going there after school.
 I have memories of it, happy but also disturbing.
 ‘Fortress’ manages to counterpoint the carnage of war with the joy of active play and so combines the tragic and the comic, as does life itself.
 I can’t remember who said it, but it’s so true that ‘you don’t stop playing because you grow old; you grow old because you stop playing’”.

-The Juliet Gomperts Trust University of the Arts London - Artist and Collectors Bursery Kim Grierson
+Sponsorship: The Juliet Gomperts Trust, University of the Arts London - Artist and Collectors Bursery, and Kim Grierson.

 FORTRESS SARTORIAL GRAFFITI EVENT